 The other possibility is that of a secondary signal overlapping with the primary BNS.
 The most problematic scenario occurs for signals separated by less than $0.1$s~\cite{Pizzati:2021gzd,Samajdar:2021egv,Relton:2021cax,Antonelli:2021vwg} hence the secondary signal could overlap with the tidally-affected region of the primary signal.
 Biases could occur also if the secondary signal is subthreshold and not individually resolvable~\cite{Relton:2021cax}.
 This case requires a joint analysis of the two signals, similar to the joint signal and glitch analysis from above, and also similar to techniques developed for space-based detectors whose data contain millions of overlapping signals~\cite{Cornish:2005qw,Littenberg:2011zg,Littenberg:2020bxy}.

-In summary, nongaussian features in the data are unavoidable, but they can be modeled simultaneously with the primary signal to ensure unbiased parameter recovery.
-What is more, any systematic bias from nongaussian data will be unique to each BNS.
+In summary, non-Gaussian features in the data are unavoidable, but they can be modeled simultaneously with the primary signal to ensure unbiased parameter recovery.
+What is more, any systematic bias from non-Gaussian data will be unique to each BNS.
 The bias will therefore not accumulate when multiple events are combined, though it might affect individual very loud sources.